-Ms. Ensler has written numerous articles for the Guardian, Time Magazine, Washington Post and the International Herald Tribune.
-Her awards include the Isabelle Stevenson Tony Award, a Guggenheim Fellowship in Playwriting, and an Obie, in addition to many honorary degrees.
-She was named one of US News & World Report’s ”Best Leaders” in association with the Center for Public Leadership (CPL) at Harvard Kennedy School and one of “125 Women Who Changed Our World” by Good Housekeeping Magazine (2010).
+In November 2009, Ensler was named one of US News & World Report’s ”Best Leaders” in association with the Center for Public Leadership (CPL) at Harvard Kennedy School.
+In 2010 she was named one of “125 Women Who Changed Our World” by Good Housekeeping Magazine.
 In 2011 she was named one of Newsweek’s “150 Women Who Changed the World” and The Guardian’s “100 Most Influential Women.”

 Try refreshing the page or contact us if the problem persists.